-How to Explain Yom Kippur to a Kid
+How to Explain Yom Kippur to a Child

 Yom Kippur is a significant day in the Jewish calendar, and it’s important to explain its significance to children in a way that captures their interest and helps them understand its meaning.